sgpinkus/firewall-iptables-deb/README.md

     sudo make install

 # Configuration
 All configuration for built in scripts is via vars in /etc/default/firewall-iptables.
-See the defaults.
+See the default defaults for description.

 # Usage